 Patient will present with → solid food dysphagia in a patient with a history of GERD

-Endoscopy and dilatation rarely will you need surgery
+Endoscopy and dilatation rarely patients will need surgery

 Corrosive strictures account for less than 5% of all cases of esophageal stricture.